jdjakub/papers/convivial-2020/manuscript.md

 Surely the trick is to *use* coding to build something *better than it*.
 And then use that, to build something even better.
 But there is an enormous breadth and depth of philosophies here, along with many failed historical attempts to do better --- or at least, ones that failed to catch on.
 But even worse than this is that in my very *language* here I am making the same mistake as the text editor --- speaking in unqualified terms of "better" and "worse" as if there really is a one-size-fits-all solution to software creation!

 Of course what we *really* want is the ability for people to create *in the way that they think is best* in their particular context --- to equip them to feasibly create the tools that suit them for the thing they want to make.
 And second-order tools that suit them for making the first-order tools, etc. It would do no good to replace text-imperialism with anything-else-imperialism, which is one interpretation of calls for alternatives.
 This dream goes beyond familiar senses of what constitutes a "craft", as far as a strong melding of tool and material.

-Certainly in the real world there is only one "material" --- matter --- and humanity as a whole does create "higher-order" tools.
-A (future) software craft, however, could be expected to give this power to *individuals* instead of the community alone.
-The one-size-fits-all approach is an understandable consequence of few designers catering to many users --- perhaps due to the necessity to specialise in topics, languages, libraries, and tools.
-Their complexity is part of the general difficulty of software creation, exacerbated by the one-size-fits-all approach, closing the circle.
+Parallels can be drawn with industrialisation and a strong division of labour: the community as a whole produces its higher-order tools, but currently no single person can have the same autonomy.
+A (future) software craft could be expected to give this power to *individuals*, instead of the community alone.
+Whenever there are many small specialties (e.g. languages, tools, or subject areas) each serving many clients, the one-size-fits-all style is the best one can hope for.
+Adaptation to individual preferences and idiosyncracies is only feasible when those individuals can do it themselves.

 What we need is some system that not only lets us create software in a way that is "close to the problem domain" as decided by the user-developer, but also can augment or change itself to adapt to a different "way of creating".
 Existing systems seem to only have one of these properties without the other.
 Smalltalk and LISP try to minimise arbitrary commitments of language *semantics* to be adaptable, but their being textual languages is a fairly tough commitment to break out of.
 And it is not so hard to make a specific, *hard-baked* visual or alternative programming tool --- but it is hard to make it re-programmable *without* having to go back to *its* textual source code.

-Again, if someone wants to type out pictures in ASCII, let them --- whether they do it for a challenge, or even if they find that more natural for themselves.
+If someone wants to type out pictures in ASCII, let them --- whether they do it for a challenge, or even if they find that more natural for themselves.
 But equally, if I want to do it another way, then please give me that affordance.
 This is how I segue into the software artefact for which I have been attempting to build a natural representation.
 True, it is a programmer's artefact, but it is still representative of what any normal person has to do, insofar as:

 a) Wanting to create a piece of software (for whatever reason)
 b) Having in mind a natural way to represent it as it's being built.